TheErdosInstitute-Summer2025-Project/aviation-project/README.md

  The directory 'deliverables' contains the executive summary, presentation slides, and previous project checkpoints.

- The directory 'jupyter-notebooks' contains notebooks for exploratory data analysis, model testing, an previous versions of code that went into the scripts.
+ The directory 'jupyter_notebooks' contains notebooks for exploratory data analysis, model testing, and preliminary versions of code that went into the scripts.

 ## 📖 Project Overview